 - Love is kind (benevolent)

-- Love is not jealous (of others successes)
+- Love is not jealous (of others successes or possessions)

 - Love does not brag (does not heap praise on one’s self)